nullonesix/jedi_noreward_rl/README.md

 ```
 ## Hyperparameters

-The things that you usually tune by hand at the end.
+The things that you usually tune by hand.
+For eaxmple, I'm running this on a laptop GPU, someone with many high-end GPUs might wish to increase the size of their neural networks.
+Alternatively someone running on CPU might which to decrease their sizes in order to achieve an agent framerate of at least 15 iterations per second.

 ```py
 # Hyperparameters